 Closing the loop

 When it comes to creating and maintaining a positive candidate experience, communication is a key factor throughout the hiring process.
 The act of managing a candidate’s expectations may not sound particularly important but it can have long-term effects on your hiring success.
 Much like a customer, studies show that candidates with a bad experience of the hiring process are nearly 50% more likely to share this with their peers.
-Furthermore, the rise of websites like Glassdoor can further amplify the effects of good and bad feedback.
+Furthermore, websites like Glassdoor can further amplify the effects of good and bad feedback.

 Close the loop by responding appropriately to candidate concerns and feedback.
 This represents a great opportunity to obtain actionable insights that can be used to drive the hiring process forward.
 Personalise your responses whenever possible.
 Having the same canned sentences can do more harm than good, even if you respond diligently.